 A: EVERYTHING.
 Road signs.
 Words.
 Food.
 Wine.
 Lots of wine.
 Bourbon and cigars.
 Movies.
 Books.
 Nature.
 Dreams.

 Q: Wow, you're really prolific!
 When do you sleep?

 A: Prolific is just another way of saying "has no concept of available art storage space", but yes, I have created a lot of artwork.
 And I do sleep, but I have a sleep disorder.
-I essentially do not enter the phases of sleep that allow a person to be fully rested.
+I essentially do not enter the phase of sleep that allows a person to be fully rested.
 I am either awake or asleep.
-I can wake up in one second and get up, move about, and have a conversation.
-And according to tests, I do not dream.
+I have a brief event upon waking or sleeping called a "hypnagogic hallucination".
+It occurs for fractions of a second, but I have lived whole lifetimes and traveled the universe in those vivid moments.
+I can wake in seconds and get up, move about, and have a coherent conversation.
+According to tests, I do not dream.
 But I beg to differ with that oversight, for what do people really know about dreaming?
 I like to think I fold time & space in order to get my work done quickly and still have lots of time for sleeping or goofing around.